brandonmarshal/lsx-demo-theme/logs/week38/logs-week38-day3.md

     -   Audited the current header and footer and generating an improved brief
     -   Created web-artifact to get visual previews of the components and used those to make further improvements to the brief
+    -   Prompted some improvements to the Footer, still needs some final adjustments but much better now.
+    -   Generated a finalised brief and prompt to use in Claude Design to update the Global header and footer parts.

 -   Created the Project in linear for 'Queenspark'
 -   Catchup with Warwick to understand what I need to do for the Dsicovery task